a8m/clog/README.md

 clog
 ====
-> Colorful cli logger for NodeJS
+> Pretty colorful cli logger for NodeJS(with table, success and more...)

 ![Screenshot](https://raw.githubusercontent.com/a8m/clog/master/screenshot/table.jpg)